 Applicants are also encouraged to reflect one or more of the following cross-cutting issues appropriately and proportionately relative to their project.
 They may not all be relevant, but where they can be integrated into project planning/activity the application will likely be considered more favourably because the impact of the award will be enhanced.

-Timescales: Projects must usually be completed within 12 months.
-Multi-year grants (grants stretching over a period of years) can be considered but will not exceed the £10,000 maximum grant award over that period.
+- Timescales: Projects must usually be completed within 12 months.
+Please note however that multi-year grants (grants stretching over a period of years) can be considered.
+Please contact the Community Funds Adviser if you have a multi-year project you would like to discuss.
+Contact details can be found below.
 Since projects cannot be funded retrospectively, please ensure that your application is for a project that only commences after decisions on awards are made

 Who can apply?

 Groups and organisations working to benefit people in Denny and District can apply.
 You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis and must demonstrate clear benefits for residents within the fund area.

 Information on what the fund cannot support is provided here.